Benjamin Charles Gaumer was born on Nov. 5, 1823 in Lehigh County, PA, the son of Johann "Adam" and Christiana (Wesco) Gaumer.

 As a young man, Benjamin was united in holy matrimony with Maria Mensch (April 30, 1827-1905), daughter of John "Adam" and Catharine (Gruber) Mensch of nearby Hereford Township, Berks County, PA.
 When she too was an infant, of an age of about a month-and-a-half, she received Christian baptism on June 10, 1827 by the hand of Rev. C. Herman.
 Only one godparent stood at the ceremony, the unmarried Magdalena Unterkoble.

 The Gaumers resided near Lehigh Church in the Alburtis community of Lehigh County.
-They produced these eight known children – William Gaumer, Henry "Benjamin" Gaumer, Christiana Helfrich, Elvenia H. “Ella” Hopkins, James Henry Gaumer, Maria L. “Maryan” Wenner, Hannah R. Gaumer and Laura Elizabeth Sigfried.
+They produced these eight known children – William Gaumer, Henry "Benjamin" Gaumer, Christiana Helfrich, Elvenia H. “Ella” Hopkins, James A. Gaumer, Maria L. “Maryan” Wenner, Hannah R. Gaumer and Laura Elizabeth Seigfried.

 Sadly, son William is believed to have died young, during the decade of the 1850s.